wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Illumina reads are cheap, short, and highly accurate.
 One issue is that fragments with extreme GC content are less likely to be sequenced, which can lead to incomplete genome assemblies or coverage.

+---

 (3rdgeneration)=
 ##### 3rd Generation sequencing
-%#% In the last line of box 1 it describes third generation technologies, amongst which Hi-C, which it technically isn't (chromatin conformations, rather than sequencing).
-However, this section still lacks information on Hi-C.

 After the success of NGS, alternative so-called 3rd generation technologies were introduced to overcome some of the shortcomings, mainly the limited read length.
 All produce longer reads at lower yields and generally have a higher error rate than the methods described previously.

+---

 (pacbio)=
 ###### PacBio

-The most established method is PacBio single molecule real time (SMRT) sequencing.
+The most established method is Pacific Biosciences (PacBio) single molecule real time (SMRT) sequencing.
 Compared to other methods it does not include a PCR step to amplify the signal of the template DNA.
 Instead, it makes clever use of the structure of SMRT-cells to amplify the light signal of bases being